Cooking With Pine Pollen: The Secret Ingredient With Not So Secret Benefits

 •Promotes skin elasticity and overall skin health

-•Boosts immune system
+•Boosts immune system cells

 •Anti-inflammatory effects with benefits for chronic pain